exercism/v3/languages/elixir/exercises/concept/try-rescue-else-after/.docs/instructions.md

 ## 3. Close the file

 It is a good practice to always try to release resources that you have opened, release the file opened by closing it, even if the function raises an error.
+Extend the `write/3` function to call the resource's close function to close the _io handler_.

 You can assume `resource` will always be an atom that represents a module which has a `close/1` function which takes a _handler_.